SittingDucken/cdda-twison/README.md

     }
   },
 ```
+3. Tags
+   - Tags are included for your benefit as reminders.
+They currently serve no functionallity and need to be deleted before ingesting into CDDA.

 ## Development

-If you want to hack on Twison itself:
+If you want to hack on CDDA_Twison itself:

 1. Clone this repo and run `npm install` to install dependencies.
 2. Make your changes to the unminified code in the `src` folder